pltod/hb-nodejs-2014/week0/task2/README.md

 # Architecture Notes

+There are 3 modules:

+* server - contains expressjs logic

+* db - stores data in memory

+* client - contains endpoints and handlers

 * db layer is designed as separate module.
 It has test suite that can be runned as follows:

 > go in db folder and run ```npm i```